HVAC contractors in

 Licensing Requirements

-Idaho requires HVAC contractors to hold a Public Works Contractor license through the Idaho Division of Building Safety.
-Must pass trade-specific examination, show 4 years experience or equivalent education, carry required insurance, and maintain continuing education.
-License renewal required every 3 years.
+Idaho requires HVAC contractors to hold a Public Works Contractor License through the Idaho Division of Building Safety.
+Must pass trade-specific examination, provide proof of 4 years experience or 2 years experience plus 2 years education. $75 application fee, $150 license fee.
+Renewal required every 2 years with 16 hours continuing education.

 Permit Requirements